Single repository recovery

 4

-Select the data to restore and click Restore selected or Restore all to proceed.
+Select the data available to restore and click Restore selected or Restore all to proceed.

 5